 Laura Furney is Assistant Director and Managing Editor of the University Press of Colorado.
-Since her publishing career began in 1993, she has worked in the business, acquisitions, manuscript editorial, and production departments.
-Laura has been the press’s managing editor since 2004 and is responsible for coordinating the schedules and directing the production for both press imprints.
-Under her oversight, the press’s list has grown to some fifty books annually and includes award-winning scholarly monographs and edited volumes, textbooks, and reference materials.
-Recently, Laura implemented an XML-first workflow, in partnership with University of Toronto Press, directing the necessary adjustments to the press’s editorial and production practices.
-A Boulder native, Laura returned to Colorado after receiving her BA in Fine Arts from the University of Texas at Austin and her MA in Art History from the University of Wisconsin at Madison.
+Since her publishing career began, she has worked in the business, acquisitions, manuscript editorial, and production departments.
+A Boulder native, Laura returned to Colorado after receiving her BA in Fine Arts from the University of Texas at Austin and her MA in Art History from the University of Wisconsin–Madison.
 She is an avid supporter of the local arts community.

-|Rachael Levay, Acquisitions Editor, lives in Pocatello, Idaho with her family.
-She was formerly the Marketing and Sales Director at the University of Washington Press, where she worked for 11 years.
+Rachael Levay is the Editor-in-Chief of the University Press of Colorado and acquires for the Utah State University Press and lives in Pocatello, Idaho with her family.
+She was formerly the Marketing and Sales Director at the University of Washington Press, where she worked for eleven years.
 She has an MFA in creative writing from the University of North Carolina at Greensboro MFA program and a BA from the University of Washington.

-Daniel Pratt started with the University Press of Colorado as a Marketing and Editorial Intern in 1998.
+Daniel Pratt started at the University Press of Colorado as a Marketing and Editorial Intern in 1998.
 Hired on as the Business Assistant in 1999, he has worked for UPC’s editorial and production departments for fifteen years, the last eleven of them as Production Manager.
-He has been involved in the production of nearly 500 books, and his work has been recognized by the PubWest Annual Design Awards, the National Outdoor Book Awards, the Southwest Book Design & Production Awards, and the Colorado Independent Publishers Association’s EVVY Awards.
+He has been involved in the production of more than 500 books, and his work has been recognized by the PubWest Annual Design Awards, the National Outdoor Book Awards, the Southwest Book Design & Production Awards, and the Colorado Independent Publishers Association’s EVVY Awards.

 Darrin Pratt is Director of the University Press of Colorado, a position he has held since 2000, and a past President of the Association of University Presses (2016–2017).
 Prior to becoming Director, Darrin was the Assistant Director and Sales & Marketing Manager at University Press of Colorado, and he has also held editorial, marketing, and sales positions at Ohio State University Press, Indiana University Press, and Columbia University Press.
 Darrin has a Master’s in English Literature from Indiana University, and he obtained his undergraduate degree from Kenyon College in his home state of Ohio.

-Beth Svinarich is the Sales and Marketing Manager at the University Press of Colorado.
+Beth Svinarich is the Marketing & Sales Director at the University Press of Colorado.
 She has a BA in English from Fairfield University and a MS in Publishing from Pace University.
-Beth began her career in Special Markets at Workman Publishing in New York, but eventually could not resist the urge to return to her native state.
-She moved back to Colorado and feels very lucky to have found a home at UPC, where she's been handling the sales and marketing department since 2008.|
+Beth began her career in Special Markets at Workman Publishing in New York but eventually could not resist the urge to return to her native state.
+She moved back to Colorado and feels very lucky to have found a home at UPC, where she's been running the Marketing and Sales Department since 2008.